Changefeeds (WAL)

 Dropping Slots

-await unsubscribe({ forget: true });Visibility and Security
+await sub.abort({ forget: true });Visibility and Security

 That boundary is defined through the resolveCommitVisibility(entries, sub) hook.